marcoalopez/GrainSizeTools/DOCS/_describe.md

 ![](https://github.com/marcoalopez/GrainSizeTools/blob/master/FIGURES/avg_map.png?raw=true)

-The reason why the CLT method applies in this case is that the grain size distribution not enough lognormal-like (note the Shapiro-Wilk test warning with a p-value < 0.05), and this might cause an inaccurate estimate of the arithmetic mean confidence interval.
+The reason why the CLT method applies in this case is that the grain size distribution is not sufficiently close to a logarithmic distribution (note the Shapiro-Wilk test warning with a p-value < 0.05), and this might cause an inaccurate estimate of the arithmetic mean confidence interval.

 Now, let's focus on the different options of the ``summarize()`` method.